lbwang95/RSP/README.md

 # Efficiently Answering Reliable Shortest Path Queries in Stochastic Road Networks
-This repository contains the source codes and data for this paper.
+This repository contains the source code and data for this paper.

 Usage
 ---------------